orbitlens/blog-stellar-expert/posts/dilemma-stellar-contracts-state-expiration+partial-history-retention/index.md

 ### Optimize binary data storage and indexing strategy

 Fully-ingested Horizon history database has such tremendous size mainly because of the suboptimal storage strategy.
 It contains a lot of duplicate information.
-In fact, effects, operations, and transaction details can be retrieved from the raw transaction XDR.
-There is no need to save all this data, only raw transaction data (envelope, result, and meta XDR entries) plus the index containing search associations ( accounts, assets, offers that were modified by a given transaction) is required.
+In fact, `effects`, `operations`, and `transaction` details can be retrieved from the raw transaction XDR.
+There is no need to save all this data, only raw transaction data is required (envelope, result, and meta XDR entries) plus the index containing search associations (accounts, assets, offers that were modified by a given transaction).

 Everything else can be reconstructed from the raw XDR on the fly in response to the API request.
 This essentially means about 60%+ size reduction for the Horizon database.
 Further on, the data can be compressed.
-For example, binary XDR data stored in the StellarCore database as Base64-encoded text, which consumes at least 33% more space than raw binary data.
+For example, binary XDR data stored in the StellarCore database as `Base64`-encoded text, which consumes at least 33% more space than raw binary data.
 Adopting a performant compression algorithm can reduce it by another 40-80% depending on particular transaction contents and modifications being made to the ledger state.

 ![indexed-history.png](indexed-history.png)